 We recommend using Golden Delicious, Granny Smith, Braeburn, or Honey Crisp because their firm flesh is ideal for baking.
 The tartness of Granny Smith apples helps balance out the sweetness of the sourdough cake as well.

-- Butter – using room temperature or softened butter is essential in this frosted sourdough cake recipe!
+When we say active, we mean a mature starter that is at least a week old and always doubles in size within 4-6 hours of feeding.
+It doesn’t mean you need to use it at the peak activity after a feeding. - Butter: using room temperature or softened butter is essential in this frosted sourdough cake recipe!
 If you are in a hurry, cut the butter into cubes so it softens faster.
 Or put it in a glass bowl over a bowl of warm water.

-- Self-rising flour – this isn’t the same as all-purpose flour!
-Self-rising flour combines baking powder, all purpose flour, and a little salt.
-See our post on how to make self rising flour to save money by making it yourself.
+- Self-rising flour: this isn’t the same as all-purpose flour!
+Self-rising flour combines baking powder, all-purpose flour, and a little salt.
+See our post on best self rising flour to save money by making it yourself.

 🎯 TFN Pro Tip